FAQs for Employers

-Immediately upon learning of an employee's injury or death, the employer must furnish written information to the employee or employee's dependents on available benefits (using Form K WC-27 or K WC-270), the claims process,
+Immediately upon learning of an employee's injury or death, the employer must furnish written information to the employee or employee's dependents on available benefits (using Form K WC-27-A or K WC-270-A), the claims process,

 an employer or insurance company contact for workers compensation claims and other matters as required by law.
-Forms K-WC 27 are
+Forms K WC-27-A is

 available from the Division of Workers Compensation, insurance carrier or group-funded pool.

 Can I purchase a workers compensation policy from the state of Kansas and if not, who do I contact?

 No. Workers compensation insurance coverage shall be obtained by: